-The School of Professional Development requires that students in Advanced Graduate Certificate programs complete the program within 3 years maximum, and those in master's programs complete all requirements for the program within 5 years maximum.
+The School of Professional Development requires that students in Advanced Graduate Certificate programs complete the program within 3 years maximum from the original admission term, and those in master's programs complete all requirements for the program within 5 years maximum.
 Post-Master's Advanced Graduate Certificates have a time limit of 5 years maximum.